top of page

 Read more below.

-heritage act costs per home new regulations BCNDP.jpg
+heritage act costs per home new regulations from BC NDP

 Poco Mayor, Kelowna City Staff & Vancouver Homebuilder Question Premier Eby's BC Heritage Act Amendments